 How do you encourage your children’s evolving identities?

 “It’s important for me to hold space for my daughters as they explore their identities.
-One year, my oldest wanted to marry her friend Betsy instead of boys, and we accepted that for a year.
+One year, my eldest wanted to marry her friend instead of boys, and we accepted that for a year.
 Later, she chose to dress in androgynous clothes, which we supported by shopping in the boys’ section since there weren’t many gender-neutral options available.
 Now, she’s back to wearing dresses.
 I think of it like nurturing a chrysalis, allowing them to form and develop independently while being there to support, love, and guide them when needed.”

 Why are paternity leave and flexible work vital for supporting families?